Cheesman Park is one of the most popular neighborhoods in Denver thanks to its expansive green spaces and recreational trails.

 Peaceful · Residential · Active · Social · Recreational

-Cheesman Park apartments are low to mid-rise buildings that densely line the streets.
+The Cheesman Park Denver neighborhood has low to mid-rise buildings that densely line the streets.
 As far as parking is concerned: this neighborhood is sandwiched between two of the most congested areas.
 Situated between Cap Hill and City Park West, residents sometimes struggle to find convenient street parking.
 Thankfully, the walkability of Cheesman Park more than makes up for this.
 Residents are within walking distance of 6th Avenue’s coffee shops, bars, and restaurants, as well as the Denver Botanic Gardens.

 Things to Know